frederic-perez/AmE-dictionary/data/dictionary.md

 __histrionic__ _adj_ Deliberately affected; overly dramatic or emotional.
 __hit (one’s) stride__ _idiom_
 __hit (something) out of the (ball)park__ _idiom_ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
+__hit a brick wall__ _idiom_ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
 __hit a snag__ _idiom_ :dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit and miss__ _idiom_ :two::hammer: (hit or miss)
 __hit bottom__ _idiom_ To reach the lowest or worst point. _Our profits have hit bottom._